CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 	- Have you ever lost time trying to figure out how you (or a collaborator) got a particular result?
 	- What were the issues you ran into, and how might you have solved them?

-## Stratgies for Improving Repeatability
+## Strategies for Improving Repeatability

 ### Automation